princengoc/unspoken/README.md

 # Current PR

 - [ ] Endgame edits:
-  - [x] properly close the room.
-  - [x] Allow room creators to delete a room
-  - [x] Allow player to permanently leave a room
   - [ ] Allow direct player invitations (pre-approved join)
 - [ ] audio player UI revamp
-  - [ ] more obvious replay progress etc
-  - [ ] more obvious that people can REPLY
   - [ ] CODEC issues?
 44 MB for a few minutes is too much
 - [ ] add permission from ALL players to "move on".
 Otherwise can leave topic.
   - [ ] indicate if someone else is recording, to stop game master from moving on prematurely, and to give progress info